NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 Now, it's time to talk about refactor and extension.
-As I said in previous sections, all features in TECT are aiming to make it easy to improve the codes during development(refactor) and modify/add/delete contents from our projects during maintenance(extension).
+As I said in previous sections, all features in TECT are aiming to make it easy to improve the code during development(refactor) and modify/add/delete contents from our projects during maintenance(extension).
 So here are some rules about refactor and extension:

-1. Refactor codes once code smells like duplicate codes are deTECTted.
+1. Refactor code once code smells like duplicate code are deTECTted.
-2. Always rewrite plans before rewriting codes due to any requirement changes.
+2. Always rewrite plans before rewriting code due to any requirement changes.
 3. Utilize Dynamic Tasks as much as possible to adapt future changes.
 4. For breaking changes to existing systems:
 	*	Find all related dependencies and predict potential influences on them.
-	*	Introduce new codes, deprecate old codes and migrate to new codes.
+	*	Introduce new code, deprecate old code and migrate to new code.
 		Factory combined with Interface makes this progress much easier.
 	*	Comprehensive plans made before this project started should reduce costs here.
 	*	Be REALLY REALLY REALLY careful.